AREC at community events

 You will join a group and receive training to provide essential communications to support Search & Rescue, Disaster Response, and our community.

 The sense of accomplishment helping locate a family's loved one cannot be beaten.
-As an AREC volunteer I enjoy the adventure, using and building my skillset, but most importantly the community
+As an AREC volunteer I enjoy the adventure, using and building my skillset, but most importantly the community I have become a part of.
+Daniel Erickson – AREC Group Leader

 I joined AREC because I want to help my community.
 I enjoy building my technical skills and volunteering my time with a group of like-minded people.
-Terrance Shaw – AREC
+Terrance Shaw – AREC Volunteer

 I have been an amateur radio enthusiast for a number of years and find that through AREC I can give back to the community.
-As an avid motor sport fan,
+As an avid motor sport fan, I have been involved in supplying communications for car rallies, and events since 1983.
+Terry James – AREC Group Leader

 Sponsors, Associates & Partners